(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Step 2: Clear Bits of Food From the Dishes

-The goal of washing dishes in the great outdoors is to minimize how much water you use.
+The goal of washing dishes in the great outdoors is to minimize how much water you use and to get every scrap of food disposed of properly to avoid attracting critters to your site (like bears!).
 To prevent your soapy water from getting too dirty to get your dishes clean, start by removing any food scraps from them first.

 Step 3: Prepare the Wash Basin

 Heat a pot of water over the campfire or camp stove.
-Fill your wash basin with the hot water and mix with enough cool water to avoid burning your hands.
+Fill your washbasin with hot water and mix with enough cool water to avoid burning your hands.
 Add the dish soap, vigorously swishing the water around with your hand or cooking utensil to get the bubbles going and soap distributed through the water.

 Step 4: Sanitize, Soak, and Wash